clasqm/yabasiclibs/kdialog/README.md

 This folder contains a library for yabasic that allows the use of the Linux command *kdialog* to display a variety of dialogs in text mode.

 The library will test for the presence of the kdialog command and will exit gracefully if it is not present.
 Kdialog is a KDE program, so the colours and styles will follow that of your KDE defaults.
 It may also take a moment or two to pop up - there are a lot of libraries to load!
-If speed is of the essence, stick to the *dialog* or *whiptail* libraries.
+If speed is of the essence, stick to the *dialog*, *clasquinator* or *whiptail* libraries.

 The entire set of libraries focuses on sane defaults and getting basic functionality into yabasic.
 There are a lot of options that will not be implemented!